Solved — Netflix Error “You Seem to Be Using Unblocker/Proxy”

 - 30-day money-back guarantee

-You can always try ExpressVPN for free for 30 days to test out its fast speeds and reliability for yourself.
-It’s totally risk-free because it has a 30-day money-back guarantee.
+You can always try ExpressVPN with Netflix to test out its fast speeds and reliability for yourself.
+It’s backed by a 30-day money-back guarantee, so you can get a refund if you’re not 100% satisfied with its performance.
 When I contacted its customer service department, they immediately processed my request for a refund – I even got my money back in 5 days.

-ExpressVPN also unblocks: Amazon Prime Video, Disney+, YouTube TV, BBC iPlayer, Sling TV, Fubo TV, Hulu, HBO, ESPN, and more
+ExpressVPN works with: Amazon Prime Video, Disney+, YouTube TV, BBC iPlayer, Sling TV, Fubo TV, Hulu, HBO, ESPN, and more

-ExpressVPN works on: Windows, Android, macOS, iOS, Android TV, Smart TVs, Amazon Fire TV, Fire Stick, Linux, Chrome, Firefox, and routers
+ExpressVPN is compatible with: Windows, Android, macOS, iOS, Android TV, Smart TVs, Amazon Fire TV, Fire Stick, Linux, Chrome, Firefox, and routers

-October 2020 Update: ExpressVPN has dropped prices so you can save up to 49%!
+2023 Update!
+ExpressVPN has dropped prices for a limited time to a crazy $6.67 per month for the 1-year plan (you can save up to 49%) + 3 months free!
 This is a limited offer so be sure to grab it now before it's gone.
-See more deal information here.
+See more information on this offer here.

 - Unlimited bandwidth for consistently fast streaming